read-0nly/RustMods/PublicRadio/Readme.md

 # Public Radio
 ## Become the madman raving over the airwaves you've always dreamt to be!

-The idea is thanks to Delanorix, with special thanks to Facepunch for making this so easy to do.

 Allows you to transmit audio over RF to be received and sent to connected speakers in the homes of your listeners.
 So by interacting with a microphone stand you can host radio shows, streaming audio over voip.
 Pirate radio at the end of the world really whips the llama's ass